Nonparametric Analysis of Random Utility Models: Conclusion

-\textbf{(4)} The econometric techniques outlined here can be potentially useful in much broader contexts.
-Again, our proposed hypothesis test can be regarded as specification test for a moment inequalities model.
-The proposed statistic $J_{N}$ is an inequality analogue of goodness-of-fit statistics such as Hansen's (1982) overidentifying restrictions test statistic.
-Existing proposals for specification testing in moment inequality models (\citeasnoun{andrews-guggenberger-2009}, \citeasnoun{andrews-soares}, \citeasnoun{BCS15}, \citeasnoun{romano-shaikh}) use a similar test statistic but work with $\mathcal{H}$-representations.
-In settings in which theoretical restrictions inform a $\mathcal{V}$-representation of a cone, the $\mathcal{H}$-representation will typically not be available in practice.
+\textbf{(5)} The econometric techniques proposed here can be potentially useful in much broader contexts.
+Indeed, they have already been used to nonparametrically test game theoretic model with strategic complementarities \cite{LQS15,LQS18}, a novel model of ``price preference'' \cite{DKQS16}, and the collective household model \cite{Hubner}.
+Even more generally, existing proposals for testing in moment inequality models \cite{andrews-guggenberger-2009,andrews-soares,BCS15,romano-shaikh} work with explicit inequality constraints, i.e. (in the linear case) $\mathcal{H}$-representations.
+In settings in which theoretical restrictions inform a $\mathcal{V}$-representation of a cone or, more generally, a polyhedron, the $\mathcal{H}$-representation will typically not be available in practice.
 We expect that our method can be used in many such cases.